automl/arlbench/README.md

 ```

 The optimizer data is stored in `results_finished/<optimizer>/<algorithm_environment>.zip`.
-By unzipping all files in the root directory of the repository, you achieve the structure as shown above.
+By unzipping each zip file in the corresponding `results/<optimizer>/` directory of the repository, you achieve the structure as shown above.
-It is important to be in the root directory of ARLBench, since each zip file contains the folder structure of `results` already.

 For sobol, you have to unzip all zip files in `results_finished/sobol/<category>` inside the `results/sobol_landscaping` directory.